 *Take a good, hard look at your finances and possessions.
 The truth is typically laid bare when you face what you make verses what you are really spending your money on.
 It is often surprising how $5 here and there can add up to hundreds of dollars over the course of a year.

 Focus on simplifying your life and home as much as possible.
-You don’t “need” new clothes all the time, you don’t “need” a new car if the one you have gets you safely from point A to point B, you don’t “need” to eat out three meals a day, etc. Take time to reflect on how you are really living.
+Unless you can honestly truly afford it (which most people can’t), you don’t “need” new clothes all the time, you don’t “need” a new car if the one you have gets you safely from point A to point B, you don’t “need” to eat out three meals a day, etc. Take time to reflect on how you are really living.
 Once you face the truth, financial solutions can come about much faster.

 Someone who lives in a smaller, modest house or drives an old car, may be able to retire at a young age or have tons of funds saved up while the person who constantly has a new piece of jewelry or a new car, may have maxed out credit cards or be living right on the edge of financial disaster.
 Do not get caught up in the comparison race or superficial appearances in society.